How to Grow Your B2B eCommerce Business With Amazon Business

-By being included in Walmart’s 2-Day Shipping category, you will ensure better search ranking and be included in more filtered searches.
-You will also speed up the buying experience and therefore increase your conversion changes.
+Being included in Walmart’s 2-Day Shipping category will ensure better search ranking and be included in more filtered searches.
+You will also speed up the buying experience and increase your conversion changes.
 It’s a win-win!

 Overall, Walmart’s checkout process is super quick and easy.
 Add that to the fact that Walmart is continuously investing in new technology, and you can be sure buyers on the marketplace have a smooth shopping experience.
 A good checkout process is vital to limiting cart abandonment and improving your sales chances.
 Walmart is also seen as a trustworthy brand, meaning potential shoppers on this marketplace will feel more comfortable sharing their card information, as there is inherent trust in the brand.

 We touched on this briefly earlier, but it’s super important and deserves more detail.
-When reaching out to new markets of potential shoppers, building trust is key.
-By hitching yourself to a trustworthy, very well-known brand such as Walmart, you are immediately positioning yourself as well-established and an authority in your niche among new shoppers – which, as we know, is vital to being able to convert them.
+Building trust is vital when reaching out to new markets of potential shoppers.
+By hitching yourself to a trustworthy, well-known brand such as Walmart, you are immediately positioning yourself as well-established and an authority in your niche among new shoppers - which, as we know, is vital to converting them.

-Another Walmart Marketplace benefit to consider is that when you sell on this platform, you will get access to their fulfillment partner, Deliverr, and their sponsored ads, called Performance Ads.
+Another benefit of Walmart Marketplace is that when you sell on this platform, you will get access to their fulfillment partner, Deliverr, and their sponsored ads, Deliverr, and their sponsored ads called Performance Ads.
 Think of Deliverr as Walmart’s version of FBA, helping you streamline your product fulfillment when selling online and through Walmart.
-Performance Ads, on the other hand, work similarly to Amazon Ads, helping you highlight best-selling products front-and-center.
+On the other hand, performance ads work similarly to Amazon Ads, helping you highlight best-selling products front-and-center.

-Last, but by no means least, let’s look at the biggest benefit of selling on Walmart of them all.
+Last but not least, let’s look at the most significant benefit of selling on Walmart of them all.
 By including Walmart in your list of sales channels, you will increase your conversion chances in a big way.
-All the benefits listed above will result in better brand awareness, wider reach, easier checkout, faster delivery, and better product exposure.
-All of which lead to one thing: more sales opportunities.
+All the above benefits will result in better brand awareness, wider reach, easier checkout, faster delivery, and better product exposure.
+All of which leads to one thing: more sales opportunities.
 Add that to the fact that you only pay for listings when you make a sale, and it seems like a no-brainer to widen your eCommerce brand with Walmart listings.

 The first thing you need to do is get approval to sell products on Walmart Marketplace.
-To get started, you will need to have a US Business Tax ID; W9 or W8 and EIN verification letter from the Department of Treasury that verifies your US business address or place of physical operations; a US business address; a planned integration method for your product catalog (such as StoreAutomator); and primary product categories, catalog size, and related information.
-You can start the process here.
+To get started, you will need to have a US Business Tax ID; W9 or W8, and an EIN verification letter from the Department of Treasury that verifies your US business address or place of physical operations; a US business address; a planned integration method for your product catalog (such as StoreAutomator); and primary product categories, catalog size, and related information.

-Once you have been approved and have signed the agreement, you will register on Walmart’s Seller Center and integrate your items and fulfillment.
+Once approved and signed the agreement, you will register on Walmart’s Seller Center and integrate your items and fulfillment.
 In other words, create your brand profile and list your products.
-Once listings have been approved, you’re well on your way to boosting sales with this marketplace.
+Once listings have been approved, you’re well on boosting sales with this marketplace.
 Here’s Walmart’s guide to SEO Best Practices for product listings to get you started!